mbullington/dotgit.fish/README.md

 Small Fish helpers for storing your dotfiles in git.
 It essentially standardizes the [Atlassian pattern](https://www.atlassian.com/git/tutorials/dotfiles) in your Fish shell.
 Follow this guide and place your `--git-dir` in the `~/.dotgit` folder.

-A helper for this is located at [setup.sh](./setup.sh).
+A bootstrap script for this is located at [setup.sh](./setup.sh).
 It will read your Git remote URL from the `DOTGIT_URL` variable.

 If you trust me to run code on your computer, you can do this one-liner (**change my dotfiles URL for yours!**):